Skip to content

 Cons

-• Base plan only allows 25 monthly texts per user
+• The Core plan only allows 25 monthly texts per user

 • Storage limited to 5,000 text messages per user

-• Standard plan lacks features most teams need
+• The Advanced plan lacks features most teams need

 Best text messaging service for business: RIngCentral

 RingCentral might not be the best choice for small teams or for sending a large number of messages.
-On its base plan, RingCentral lets you send 25 monthly texts per user.
-You can pay extra per message for anything over that, or upgrade your account.
-If your team plans to use RingCentral for calling and texting, The standard plan also lacks key features like automatic call recording.
+On its Core plan, RingCentral lets you send 25 monthly texts per user.
+You pay extra per message for anything over that or you can upgrade your account.
+If your team plans to use RingCentral’s Standard for calling and texting, keep in mind it lacks key features like automatic call recording.

-One more thing to keep in mind: RingCentral only stores up to 5,000 text messages per user.
+One more thing: RingCentral only stores up to 5,000 text messages per user.
 So, if you text a ton of customers, you won’t have complete records of all your conversations.
+RingCentral also limits storage of your call recordings to 90 days unless you upgrade to their most expensive plan.
+It’s a phone system with an expiry date for all your calls and messages.

 RingCentral pricing